 Once you’re ready to cook them, set a pot to boil and add a couple pinches of salt.
 You’ll notice that we didn’t salt the pasta dough and that’s because it’s the Italian way to salt the water instead.
 As the plin boils in the water, it will soak up the salt flavor.
 Boil it at a medium boil for about 5 minutes then remove and prepare to sauce.

 4. Making a traditional plin sauce

 There are as many variations for sauce as there are meat fillings, so you can decide which you’re in the mood for.
 I love to serve it the traditional way, with browned butter, crispy sage and Parmesan-Reggiano.
 To make this sauce, combine the butter and the sage leaves in a pan and bring to medium heat.

 Allow the sage leaves to crisp up.
 If they don’t get fully crisped, they will still have the really strong raw sage taste that will surely ruin your dish.

 Once the sage is crispy, you can remove it to a paper towel to cool.
 The butter should be browned at this point.
 Take care not to let it burn.
 Add the plin to the skillet and toss in the butter.
 It just takes a toss or two to cover and they’re done.
 Transfer the plin to a plate, top with the crispy sage and the finely grated cheese and serve.

 Author: Laura Lynch

-- 5 oz beef loin, cut into 1-inch cubes
+- 5 oz beef loin, cut into 1-in cubes

-- 5 oz pork loin, cut into 1-inch cubes
+- 5 oz pork loin, cut into 1-in cubes

 - 1 small leek, sliced (use only the tender lower half)